bbgit/bbgit.github.io/README.md

-### Conditions as of August 4, 2025 at 5:41:30 PM CDT
+### Conditions as of August 4, 2025 at 5:46:49 PM CDT

 Temperature: 76.90 &deg;F

 Feels like: 76.90 &deg;F

-Humidity: 86%
+Humidity: 90%

-Wind Direction: ENE
+Wind Direction: NE

 Windspeed: 0.0 mph